Man's DNA test helped police arrest his relative for UCF student's death

 "They really did great police work.
 Great investigation work," Hogan said after News 6 shared with him details of how his genealogy test led to the arrest of a family member.
 "I can only imagine how the Franke family felt."

-Benjamin Holmes, who has pleaded not guilty to a charge of second-degree murder, plans to challenge OPD’s use of a genealogy database to make an arrest, according to his lawyer.
+Benjamin Holmes, who has pleaded not guilty to charges of first-degree murder and armed robbery, plans to challenge OPD’s use of a genealogy database to make an arrest, according to his lawyer.

 “(His family’s) DNA was obtained through false pretenses,” said criminal defense attorney Jerry Girley, who claims detectives told Eleanor Holmes they needed her DNA to help identify a murder victim.